 Looking for a detailed explanation of low power, wide-area networks?
 Download this free white paper.

-While these differences are quite technical, they will make a big difference in determining what cellular operators will deploy which technology.
+These conditions make a big difference in determining what cellular operators will deploy which technology.

 - Areas around the world with larger GSM deployments and less LTE will likely have more reason to turn to NB-IoT.
 In the U.S., carriers like T-Mobile and Sprint may eventually look toward deploying NB-IoT on existing GSM spectrum.

 - There will be legacy licensing costs involved.
 By using LTE, you’re likely to have to pay IP licensing to the InterDigitals and Qualcomms of the world for access to the underlying innovations like OFDM.
+Yay cellular.